 Enhanced monitoring of LCTs provided important new information to assist system planning as increased numbers of LCTs are introduced.
 Micro-CHP led to a small reduction in the evening peak, but of limited significance for system planning.
-The network impact of concentrations of ASHPs and PV is dealt with in the optimal systems report, but the suggestion from the monitoring that the existence of PV panels is associated with higher peak electricity demand may need to be taken into account in network planning.
+The network impact of concentrations of ASHPs and PV is dealt with in our optimal solutions for smarter network businesses report, but the suggestion from the monitoring that the existence of PV panels is associated with higher peak electricity demand may need to be taken into account in network planning.

 Domestic charging of EVs has raised the level of domestic peak demand but is not yet a problem for network system design and operation.
-But with greater concentration or if there were 2 EVs at a household, this would no longer be true.
-The collaboration involving Newcastle University and EV charging data from the Switch EV project suggested that the impact on the network of EVs would be felt first in rural locations.
-Furthermore, diversity could well be lower at particular times, e.g. precharging before a bank holiday weekend.
-However, EV users are already establishing habits to charge their car when it suits them and this may be difficult to break even with appropriate ToU tariffs.
+However, with greater geographical concentration or if there were more than one EV in a household, this would no longer be true.
+Research suggests that the impact on the network of EVs would be felt first in rural locations and EV users are already establishing habits to charge their car when it suits them and this may be difficult to break, even with appropriate ToU tariffs.
 There is therefore a strong case for taking appropriate action to encourage off-peak charging behaviour at an early stage.
-Further work is needed, which was beyond the scope of this project, to investigate ways of doing this.

-We also discovered effects apparently associated with the appliances themselves.
+We also discovered effects apparently associated with equipment used.
 The ASHPs had a 3am demand spike.
 The heat pumps with thermal storage had peaks in the early morning, early evening and after a planned interruption.
-Both of these effects need to be reported back to the manufacturers and can probably be avoided.
+It would be desirable to work with the manufacturer to find ways to avoid this.